Percy Lavon Julian: Hiring

 In 1936 Julian was denied a professorship at DePauw for racial reasons.
 DuPont offered a job to Pikl, but declined to hire Julian, despite his superlative qualifications as an organic chemist, apologizing that they were "unaware he was black".
 Julian next applied for a job at the Institute of Paper Chemistry in Appleton, Wisconsin.
 However, Appleton was a sundown town, forbidding African Americans from staying overnight, explicitly stating "No Negro should be a bed or boarded overnight in Appleton."

-Meanwhile, Julian had written to the Glidden Company, a supplier of soybean oil products, to request a five-gallon sample of the oil to use as his starting point for the synthesis of human steroidal sex hormones (in part because his wife was suffering from infertility).
+Meanwhile, Julian had written to the Glidden Company, a supplier of soybean oil products, to request a five-gallon sample of the oil to use as his starting point for the synthesis of human steroidal sex hormones (in part because his wife was experiencing infertility).
 After receiving the request, W. J. O'Brien, a vice-president at Glidden, telephoned Julian, offering him the position of director of research at Glidden's Soya Products Division in Chicago.
 He was very likely offered the job by O'Brien because he was fluent in German, and Glidden had just purchased a modern continuous countercurrent solvent extraction plant from Germany for the extraction of vegetable oil from soybeans for paints and other uses.

 Soy protein

 Julian supervised the assembly of the plant at Glidden when he arrived in 1936.
 He then designed and supervised the construction of the world's first plant for the production of industrial-grade, isolated soy protein from oil-free soybean meal.
 Isolated soy protein could replace the more expensive milk casein in industrial applications such as coating and sizing of paper, glue for making Douglas fir plywood, and in the manufacture of water-based paints.

-At the start of World War II, Glidden sent a sample of Julian's isolated soy protein to National Foam System Inc. (today a unit of Kidde Fire Fighting), which used it to develop Aer-O-Foam, the U.S. Navy's beloved firefighting "bean soup."
+At the start of World War II, Glidden sent a sample of Julian's isolated soy protein to National Foam System Inc. (today a unit of Kidde Fire Fighting), which used it to develop Aer-O-Foam, the U.S. Navy's firefighting "bean soup."
 While it was not exactly Julian's brainchild, his meticulous care in the preparation of the soy protein made the firefighting foam possible.
 When a hydrolyzate of isolated soy protein was fed into a water stream, the mixture was converted into a foam by means of an aerating nozzle.
 The soy protein foam was used to smother oil and gasoline fires aboard ships and was particularly useful on aircraft carriers.
 It has saved the lives of thousands of sailors and airmen.
 Citing this achievement, in 1947 the NAACP awarded Julian the Spingarn Medal, its highest honor.
+The 1943 United States Office of War Information film Food for Fighters features Julian as the soy expert when describing the inclusion of soy to boost the nutrition of K-rations.